 If the children are less than 19 years of age, child support will generally be paid in a divorce or an Allocation of Parental Responsibilities action from one parent to the other.
 This is based on a formula pursuant to Colorado Law.
 However, the figures you use to plug into that formula can vary considerably, and it can be helpful to have legal counsel guide you through the process.

 Maintenance is the current Colorado term for alimony, or spousal support.
-A generation ago, Husband often paid lifetime alimony to Wife.
-Now, Maintenance is designed to help the lower-income party get back on his or her feet.
+A generation ago, Husbands often paid lifetime alimony to Wife.
+Maintenance is designed in current times, to help the lower-income party get back on his or her feet.
 The legal landscape of maintenance has changed significantly in the past few years, and it is important to understand what to expect (and what not to expect) in terms of monthly support from one spouse to another.
 We are well-versed in the frequently changing landscape of the law on maintenance, and are happy to help you navigate this issue.